ruisp666/udacity_projects/DeepRL/Project2 Continuous Control/README.md

 ### Environment details
-An example of the appearance of the environment is given below.
+An example of the appearance of the environment while training is given below.

 ![Trained Agent][image1]